elliedori/triptyk/README.md

 ## Future features

   * Refine search to only accept locations
-  * Refine API query algorithms to get more precise content
+  * Refine API queries to get more precise content
   * Update styling to use color blocking for each section of content